Global Mapper Frequently Asked Questions

 If you have the correct version installed, the next step would be to make sure you have the dongle drivers installed on the computer you're plugging the dongle into.
 These drivers can be downloaded from the link below:

-Remote desktop access is not available with a single user floating or dongle license, (not the basic single user license).
-If you have further questions regarding licensing options please email firstname.lastname@example.org.
+Remote desktop access is not available with a single machine or dongle license, (not the basic single-user license), but can be used with a single floating license.
+If you have further questions regarding licensing options please email email@example.com.

 Yes, we offer trial licenses for both applications.
 For Global Mapper, evaluation licenses can be requested directly through the Global Mapper registration interface.
 When you start the application, it will open a registration dialogue.
 You can select the last option to 'Request a 2-Week Trial License' to automatically activate via the internet, or use the form to send in an email with the necessary information to receive a license via email.

 For Geographic Calculator evaluation licenses can be requested directly through the Geographic Calculator application.
 On the computer that you wish the license to be written for, please open the Geographic Calculator application and go to Help > License Manager and click on the License Wizard button.

 From the License Wizard dialogue you may procure an evaluation license by selecting the option 'Request Trial License via Internet' and click Next.
 On the next screen, you will need to fill out all of the required information (fields labeled in red).
 Once all required fields have been filled in, click Activate.

 First, load all the image tiles into Global Mapper.
 Then, go to File > Export > Raster and select the file type you want to have the exported image be in.
 Once exported, Global Mapper will export one large image from those individual tiles.

 There are 2 different types of "meters" being used in this scenario.
 The Measure Tool always calculates accurate distances along the surface of the ellipsoid and is not affected by any distortion caused by a projection system, like Mercator.